-- In 1900, Montessori put her ideas into prac tice by opening a small school for children with developmental disabilities.
+- 50 room rules.
+In contrast to the commonly held view that children should be "seen and not heard," Montessori's teachers allowed their students to discover knowledge without interference. - In 1900, Montessori put her ideas into prac-55 tice by opening a small school for children with developmental disabilities.
 The results were remarkable.
-Although her students were thought to lack ability, they

-- learned to read, write, and participate in classroom activities.
+Although her students were thought to lack ability, they learned 60 - to read, write, and participate in classroom 60 activities.
 In 1907, Montessori founded a school for preschool children in one of Rome's poorest neighborhoods.
-Most of the children were shy and fearful or

-- unruly and wild, but all responded quickly

-to Montessori's methods.
-Her students' success made Montessori famous, and she traveled the world to spread her ideas, revolutionizing education everywhere she went.

-- Montessori had her critics as well as her

-admirers.
-Some claimed that her methods

-placed too much emphasis on hands-on

-learning instead of intellectual

-development.
-Others questioned whether

-- young children could achieve their own education without the structure and knowledge that a good teacher can provide.
-But educators agree that Maria Montessori recognized the universal characteristics

-- that all children share, and she taught the world that each child is unique, admirable, and worthy of respect.
+Most of the children were shy and fearful or unruly - and wild, but all responded quickly to 65 Montessori's methods.
+Her students' success made Montessori famous, and she traveled the world to spread her ideas, revolutionizing education everywhere she went. - Montessori had her critics as well as her 70 admirers.
+Some claimed that her methods placed too much emphasis on hands-on learning instead of intellectual development.
+Others questioned whether young - children could achieve their own education 75 without the structure and knowledge that a good teacher can provide.
+But educators agree that Maria Montessori recognized the universal characteristics that all children share, and she taught the world that each - child is unique, admirable, and worthy of respect.